adshayanB/adshayanB/README.md

 ### Hi there 👋

+Computer Engineering student at the University of Waterloo.

+- Currently interning at Amazon Ads as a SWE
+- Seeking Fall 2023 Internships!

 <!--
 **adshayanB/adshayanB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.